jet/equinox/README.md

 # Equinox [![Build Status](https://dev.azure.com/jet-opensource/opensource/_apis/build/status/jet.equinox?branchName=master)](https://dev.azure.com/jet-opensource/opensource/_build/latest?definitionId=4?branchName=master) [![release](https://img.shields.io/github/release/jet/equinox.svg)](https://github.com/jet/equinox/releases) [![NuGet](https://img.shields.io/nuget/vpre/Equinox.svg?logo=nuget)](https://www.nuget.org/packages/Equinox/) [![license](https://img.shields.io/github/license/jet/Equinox.svg)](LICENSE) ![code size](https://img.shields.io/github/languages/code-size/jet/equinox.svg) [![docs status](https://img.shields.io/badge/DOCUMENTATION-WIP-important.svg?style=popout)](DOCUMENTATION.md) [<img src="https://img.shields.io/badge/slack-DDD--CQRS--ES%20%23equinox-yellow.svg?logo=slack">](https://t.co/MRxpx0rLH2)

-A unified programming model for event-sourced command processing and projections for stream-based stores.
+A unified programming model for event-sourced command processing against stream-based stores.
+Snapshots and other state management/retrieval optimizations are in scope.
+Projections and other such things are not (but see [`Propulsion`](https://github.com/jet/propulsion)).

-... while striving to remain a humble set of _libraries_ that _you compose_ into an architecture that fits your apps needs; not a final Best Pratice Architecture/object model/processing pipeline that's going to foist a one-size-fits-all model on you.
+... while striving to remain a humble set of _libraries_ that _you compose_ into an architecture that fits your apps needs; not a final Best Practice Architecture/object model/processing pipeline that's going to foist a one-size-fits-all model on you.
 You decide what facilities make sense for your context; Equinox covers those chosen infrastructural aspects without pulling in a cascade of dependencies from a jungle.
 (That's not to say we don't have plenty opinions and well polished patterns; we just try to confine the impact of that to [`samples`](/samples) or [templates](https://github.com/jet/dotnet-templates), leaving judgement calls open for you to adjust as your app evolves).

 The design is informed by discussions, talks and countless hours of hard and thoughtful work invested into many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain), the outstanding continuous work of the [EventStore](https://github.com/eventstore) founders and team and the wider [DDD-CQRS-ES](https://groups.google.com/forum/#!forum/dddcqrs) community.
 It would be unfair to single out even a small number of people despite the immense credit that is due. _If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the thriving 2000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (psst there's an [#equinox channel](https://ddd-cqrs-es.slack.com/messages/CF5J67H6Z) there where you can ask questions or offer feedback)._ ([invite link](https://t.co/MRxpx0rLH2))